-Learn how to mitigate and prevent DDoS attacks that can take your ecommerce site offline.
+Learn how to mitigate and prevent DDoS attacks that can take your eCommerce site offline.

-Regardless of who is behind the DDoS attack or why, the impact on a company’s bottom line shouldn’t be underestimated.
+Regardless of who is behind the attack or why, the impact on a company’s bottom line shouldn’t be underestimated.

 The consequences of a DDoS attack can be hard for any business to overcome.
 For a small eCommerce business, the fallout can be devastating.
 In fact, the loss of revenue from legitimate traffic following a single DDoS attack can cost a business upwards of $50,000.